Fxkra28/computernetworks-practicum-module1-2024/README.md

 - Explanation

-  - So we thinking that to find the successful passwords, there is must been successful status when we try to login in the website, so we used filter expressions `tcp` that contained keyword “successful”, and so we found one line packet only that contain that word.
+  - So we were thinking that to find the successful passwords, there is must been successful status when we try to login in the website, so we used filter expressions `tcp` that contained keyword “successful”, and so we found one line packet only that contain that word.
   ![image](https://github.com/user-attachments/assets/ff31b44e-0986-40a0-a672-b75d6ee63ae7)

 - Output result